 The song was more than 20 years old when Ferris Bueller's Day Off came out, but it was still the perfect fit for the movie's big set piece (embedded above), a parade sequence that sees Ferris sneaking onto a float and captivating a city block with a lip-synced medley that starts with a cheeky rendition of "Danke Schoen" and segues into a show-stopping "Twist and Shout."

 Arriving in the midst of a period ripe with '50s and '60s nostalgia, the Bueller bit fit right into a cultural climate that had already gone wild for retro product like Billy Joel's An Innocent Man and the David Bowie/Mick Jagger cover of "Dancing in the Street" — and would soon make multimedia stars out of a troupe of animated singing raisins.

 It was the perfect excuse for radio programmers to put "Twist and Shout" back into rotation — and the song took off all over again.
 Further buoyed by its appearance in another hit 1986 comedy, Rodney Dangerfield's Back to School, the Beatles hit enjoyed a new lease on Top 40 life, spending seven weeks on the chart and peaking at No. 23 toward the end of the summer.

-It just goes to show you that a great song is a great song, no matter when it was originally released — and so is a great film, as evidenced by the celebratory bonanza planned for Ferris Bueller's 30th anniversary.
+Just goes to show you that a great song is a great song, no matter when it was originally released.